 The confluence of fear and guilt creates a complicated dynamic within anorexia patients’ approach to caloric consumption.
 These powerful emotions heighten their anxieties surrounding food intake and perpetuate the restrictive eating behaviors characteristic of the disorder.
 Understanding the pivotal role of fear and guilt in anorexia is integral to developing effective strategies for supporting individuals in overcoming their disordered eating patterns and fostering a healthier relationship with food.

-See also How many calories in summer rolls
+See also How many calories surplus to gain a pound

 The Distorted Perception of Food in Anorexia: Unveiling the Caloric Perception Gap